-Load layout is used to load a new layout file, which defines how individual pages on the Nesis screen are arranged.
+- Load layout is used to load a new layout file, which defines how individual pages on the Nesis screen are arranged.
 A layout can be loaded from internal list of layouts stored inside Nesis or from an USB stick.
 Select a new layout file from the list and close windows.
-A new layout becomes active after reboot.
+A new layout becomes active after reboot. - Edit Pages Enables the modern screen engine layout editing.
+On panels which allow editing new menu option 'Edit Panel' is enabled.
+Details are provided in a section 22.